 Even though implants support your dentures, keeping your mouth clean is still essential.
 Brush your dentures, gums, and tongue twice a day with a soft-bristle toothbrush.
 Use a non-abrasive toothpaste or denture cleaner to avoid scratching the dentures.

 Floss around the implants and under the dentures to remove food particles and plaque.
 Special floss tools or water flossers can make this easier.
+Continue to make regular dental visits to our office so we can provide a routine cleaning.
+We can also ensure your dentures fit and feel comfortable.

 How to Care for Removable Dentures

 Removable dentures need more care than implant dentures.
-Here’s how to keep your dentures clean and your mouth healthy:
+Here’s how to keep your dentures clean and your mouth healthy.

 Brush Daily